power-coder/rest-query-parser/README.md

 * `:required` - parameter is required.
 Must present in the query string.
 Raise error if not.
 * `:int` - parameter must be convertable to int type.
 Raise error if not.
 * `:bool` - parameter must be convertable to bool type.
 Raise error if not.
+* `:jsonb` - Parameter must be a jsonb type on the database side.
+Raise error if not.

 ## Supported types
 - `string` - the default type for all provided filters if not specified another.
 Could be compared by `eq, ne, gt, lt, gte, lte, like, ilike, nlike, nilike, in, nin, is, not` methods (`nlike, nilike` means `NOT LIKE, NOT ILIKE` respectively, `in, nin` means `IN, NOT IN` respectively, `is, not` for comparison to NULL `IS NULL, IS NOT NULL`).
 - `int` - integer type.
 Must be specified with tag ":int".
 Could be compared by `eq, ne, gt, lt, gte, lte, in, nin` methods.
 - `bool` - boolean type.
 Must be specified with tag ":bool".
 Could be compared by `eq` method.
+- `jsonb` - json type.
+Must be specified with tag ":jsonb".
+Could be compared by all string methods.
+Extracts text at path for json field, refers to jsonb columns in Postgresql.

 ## Date usage
 This is simple example to show logic which you can extend.